Post-Polio Sequelae: Preventing Ultimate Burnout

 POST-POLIO FUTURE

 "The Golden Rule" does not mean that polio survivors should sit home and become couch potatoes.
 "The Golden Rule" does mean that polio survivors should stop exhausting themselves, especially with exercise.
 Many survivors are prescribed -- or actually ask for -- the kind of physical therapy they had right after polio: exercising to the point of exhaustion.
 But several studies show that pumping iron will not increase the strength of muscles that are becoming weaker, and actually cause an irreversible loss of strength and possibly the death of motor neurons.
-No laps in the pool, free weights, exercise bikes, or treadmills for polio survivors.
+We do not recommend over conditioning with laps in the pool, free weights, exercise bikes, or treadmills for polio survivors.
 "Feeling the burn" means nerves are burning out.
 Stretching, however, helps decrease pain and increase range of motion.
-And gentle, non-fatiguing exercise can be useful for some polio survivors to help maintain muscle strength and tone after getting a new brace.
+And gentle, non-fatiguing exercise can be useful for some polio survivors to help maintain muscle strength and tone.

 Several studies show that changing survivors' physically and emotionally stressful Type A lifestyle is the best way to reduce weakness, fatigue and pain.
 One study shows that polio survivors who pace activity -- that is work and then rest for an equal amount of time -- can do 240% more work than if they push straight through the task.
 Another study shows that survivors use three times less energy walking if they use a short-leg brace on a weakened leg.
 And the follow-up study of The Post-Polio Institute’s program of behavior modification, physical and occupational therapy shows that polio survivors who comply with treatment -- pace activities, conserve energy, take two 15-minute rest breaks a day and use assistive devices (a brace, cane, crutches or wheelchair) -- have up to 22% less pain, weakness and fatigue 16 months after therapy ends.